Supportive Housing

 mosholu gardens

-Many of our tenants are either formerly homeless or at risk of homelessness due to economic and/or chronic physical and mental health conditions.
+Acacia Network and our affiliates serve more than 1,100 individuals through our Supportive Housing and Social Services division in New York City.
 Through our integrated Health, Housing, and Social Services Divisions, we seek to meet our clients’ broad range of needs to provide the support they need to remain housed and to live independently.

 Programs